olebole/irafdoc/doc/dataio.import.rst

   <p>
   	The 'bswap' database entry is similar to the task parameter,  it may be used to set byte swapping for the whole file, or for only certain data types.
-The value is a string parameter that may be <tt>"yes"</tt> to byteswap the whole file, <tt>"no"</tt> to not swap anything, or a comma delimited string of types described below to enable swapping for only those values.
+The value is a string parameter that may be <span style="font-family: monospace;">"yes"</span> to byteswap the whole file, <span style="font-family: monospace;">"no"</span> to not swap anything, or a comma delimited string of types described below to enable swapping for only those values.
   </p>
   <pre>